WeizhuoZhang-intel/benchmark/userbenchmark/cpu/README.md

 All parameters of `cpu` userbenchmark as below,
 - `--device, -d` devices to run, default value is `cpu`.
 - `--test, -t` tests to run, splited by comma.
 Default value is `eval`.
-- `--model, -m` only run the specifice models, split by comma.
+- `--model, -m` only run the specified models, split by comma.
 Default value is `None`, means run all models.
-- `--batch-size, -b` run with the specifice batch size.
+- `--batch-size, -b` run with the specified batch size.
 Default value is `None`, means run eith mdoel predifined default batch size.
+- `--nwarmup` specify the number of warmup iterations.
+Default value is 10.
+- `--num-iter, -n` specify the number of iterations.
+Default value is 15.
 - `--jit` whether to convert and run the model with `jit` mode.
 - `--config, -c` YAML config to specify tests to run.
 - `--metrics` benchmark metrics, split by comma.
 Current support metrics